 – BA, Business, Arizona State University

 – Secondary History Credential

 Mrs. Sandifer graduated from Baylor University where she received a Bachelor degree in Music with an emphasis in Trumpet.
 After graduating, she further studied trumpet with Tom Booth, Trumpet Professor at SMU and member of the Dallas Symphony.
-Mrs. Sandifer had a private studio in Texas where she taught trumpet lessons.
-She also played professionally in the Dallas area and had the privilege of performing as a sub with the Dallas Wind Symphony (now Dallas Winds).
-She moved from Texas to Santa Clarita three years ago and is excited to be teaching the Logic School Music elective at Trinity where her three children attend school.
-In her free time, Mrs. Sandifer can be found enjoying the company of her husband and children, spending time outdoors, or reading a good book.
+Mrs. Sandifer played professionally in the Dallas area where she also had a private trumpet studio.
+She moved from Texas to Santa Clarita in 2013 and is excited to be teaching the Logic School Music elective, assisting with beginning band, and teaching private trumpet lessons.
+Her three children attend Trinity.

 BA, Baylor University